UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- UTSA and its opponents have gone over the current 49.5-point total in nine of 13 games this season.
+- UTSA and its opponents have combined to put up more than 49.5 points in nine of 13 games this season.

-- San Diego State's games have gone over 49.5 points in five of 13 chances this season.
+- San Diego State and its opponents have combined to score more than 49.5 points in five of 13 games this season.

-- Tuesday's total is 14.8 points lower than the two team's combined 64.3 points per game average.
+- Tuesday's over/under is 14.8 points lower than the two team's combined 64.3 points per game average.

 - These two squads combine to surrender 43.1 points per game, 6.4 fewer than this contest's over/under.